£

 Many cheap deletes and emulator installs involve:

-• Cutting into factory wiring looms.
+• Cutting into factory wiring looms with non-standard connectors.

 We regularly see vehicles in the workshop where the delete itself has caused: